rajanieprabha/HackZurich/README.md

 LSTMs models (just 4 layers) are pretty good at learning time-series data.

 # What's next for iPark
 Adding a Parking wallet where a person can gain parking points by choosing the most sustainble parking option.
-He/She can collect and redeem these points for some parking space.
+She can collect and redeem these points for some parking space.

 # TechStack : Tensorflow, keras, javascript, tomtom maps, python